 In order to keep District Information & Technology Resources operating in a safe, secure, efficient, effective, and beneficial manner to all users, students are required to comply with all District-established cybersecurity procedures including, but not limited to, the use of multi-factored authentication for which they have been trained.
-Principals are responsible for providing such training on a regular basis and measuring the effectiveness of the training.
+Director of Meadowview Programs are responsible for providing such training on a regular basis and measuring the effectiveness of the training.